Forest Lake Stats

 Fishing experience On Forest Lake

-My last time out there was early January.
+I fished here in early January.
 The ice was just thick enough to drive on, but I didn’t want to chance it yet.

 We used the landing on Lake 1, and pulled my Otter Ice Shack out to a group of other shacks near the narrows to lake 2.